-The Corporate Services department is led by Mr. K. Mrali - Director Corporate Services who is ordinarily referred to as the Head of the Department.
+The Corporate Services department is led by the Head of the Department.
 The Department has two divisions which are namely, Integrated Human Resource Management (IHRM) and Integrated Support Services (ISS).
 The two divisions are managed by Senior Managers on each side.
 The structure of the Department then allows for the Divisions to be supported by Units which are managed by Unit Managers.

 The Department has its core staff situated in the head office in East London whilst there are some few staff members who are based in the satellite offices.
 The satellite offices cover a wide range of local municipality’s that fall within the area of jurisdiction of ADM.
 The main functions being executed in the satellite offices are personnel administrative functions relating to staff leave and overtime claims and the other supporting function relates provided therein relates to employee wellness and safety, in the provisioning of water and sanitation to the communities of ADM.

 In executing its duties, the department is guided by pieces of legislation that are relevant to each functional area within the department.
 Amongst the legislation guiding the department are:-

 - - Labour Relations Act

 - - Employment Equity Act

 - - Basic Conditions of Employment Act

 - - Municipal Finance management Act